 The staple food of Kerala is greatly influenced by the history and culture of the state.
 It’s a blend of both vegetarian and non-vegetarian options, in which the latter is prepared a variety of items like fish, poultry and red meat.
 Rice, fish, and coconut are the most common ingredients of almost all Kerala famous food.
 The flavours are enhanced with chillies, curry leaves, mustard seeds, turmeric tamarind, black pepper, cardamom, clove, ginger, cinnamon, and asafoetida.

 So, for all those who think Kerala food is all about idlis and dosas, you’re in for a surprise!
-Come over to this charming coastal town with the choicest Kerala tour packages and indulge in the best gastronomic experiences that probably won’t let you leave!
+Our Kerala food items list and Kerala food photos will definitely grab your attention.
+Come over to this charming coastal town and indulge in the best gastronomic experiences that probably won’t let you leave!

 Popular Vegetarian Dishes In Kerala Food

-Also known as Noolappam in Kerala cuisine, Idiyappam is made of rice flour, salt and water with a number of thin strands or sevai entwined together to make the lovely texture that this dish bears.
+Also known as Noolappam in Kerala cuisine, Idiyappam, food of Kerala, is made of rice flour, salt and water with a number of thin strands or sevai entwined together to make the lovely texture that this dish bears.
 It is this texture that makes it versatile.
 You can have it with all kinds of curries, but it tastes best with Egg Curry.

 Kerala Holiday Packages On TravelTriangle